jedt/virtual-native/README.md

 # virtual-native

-Very WIP - Create macos native apps using Typescript.
-Construct a virtual DOM in typescript and see it render it in macos as NSViews.
+Very WIP - Create native MacOS apps using Typescript.
+Construct a virtual DOM and see it render in MacOS as NSViews.
 I would like to hear your thoughts, submit an issue

 ![screenshot](https://github.com/jedt/virtual-native/blob/main/screenshot.png?raw=true)